 Gardiner home prices are not only among the most expensive in Montana, but Gardiner real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Gardiner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gardiner are a mix of both white- and blue-collar jobs.
-Overall, Gardiner is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Gardiner who work in food service (18.41%), sales jobs (15.01%), and management occupations (7.57%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gardiner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gardiner is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Gardiner who work in food service (18.31%), sales jobs (15.85%), and business and financial occupations (10.52%).

-Being a small town, Gardiner does not have a public transit system used by locals to get to and from work.
+Gardiner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Gardiner is a somewhat ethnically-diverse town.
 The people who call Gardiner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gardiner residents report their race to be White, followed by Native American.
+Gardiner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.74% of the town’s residents.
 Important ancestries of people in Gardiner include Norwegian, Irish, Scottish, and English.

 The most common language spoken in Gardiner is English.
 Other important languages spoken here include Spanish and African languages.